 Daniel Warrulukuma is a young Gurrulpa man, born in 1992.
 He lives in Ramingining, where he spends much of his time painting.
-He was taught by his grandfathers Billy Black and JB Fisher.
-Both of these men have mastered the use of very precise raark work, which Daniel has adopted and adapted to his own style.
-Daniel uses both raark and round brushes to achieve his unique aesthetic.
+He was taught by his two grandfathers Billy Black and JB Fisher.
+Both of these men have mastered the use of very precise rrark (cross hatching) work, which Daniel has adopted and adapted to his own style.
+Daniel uses both rarrk and round brushes to achieve his unique aesthetic.
 His colourful and vibrant paintings frequently depict hunting stories from his homelands.
-In 2016, Daniel’s work was featured in the ‘Another Country – Art Contemporain Aborigene’ exhibition at the IDAIA gallery in Paris.
+In 2016, Daniel’s work was featured in Another Country – Art Contemporain Aborigene exhibition at the Galerie IDAIA (International Development for Australian Indigenous Art), Paris.